-If you have a question regarding the Meeting, please contact our transfer agent as set out below, A. the Vice-President, General Counsel of the Company at (604) 895-2700 or by email at shareholder@westfraser.com.
+A. If you have a question regarding the Meeting, please contact our transfer agent as set out below, or the Vice-President, General Counsel of the Company at (604) 895-2700 or by email at shareholder@weetfraser.com.

-0. How can I contact the transfer agent?
+Q. How can I contact the transfer agent?